archaeogeek/gettingstartedwithgit/README.md

 **See online version at [archaeogeek.github.io/gettingstartedwithgit](http://archaeogeek.github.io/gettingstartedwithgit/)**

 This workshop is inspired by the "Don't be afraid to commit" workshops run at various PyCon events, and documented at [readthedocs](http://dont-be-afraid-to-commit.readthedocs.io/en/latest/index.html#) but with a focus on getting you going with Git and GitHub (*), and submitting minor fixes to existing projects.
-We'll also look at other repositories such as GitLab, and at integration with packages such as ReadTheDocs, which you might come across when getting into open source.
+We'll also look briefly at your methods for recovering from diaster.

-\* Other repositories exist
+\* Other repositories do exist

 # The purpose of the workshop